cyclist suddenly races up from behind me and goes hurtling past.

 stop.
 I had been so focused on the athleticism of the cyclists

-essence of balance.
-Here was the essence of depth of purpose:
+of balance.
+Here was the essence of depth of purpose: mother and

-mother and child, giving and receiving both physical and emotional
+child, giving and receiving both physical and emotional nourishment,

-to find than one’s own physical center of gravity.
+find than one’s own physical center of gravity.
 It’s there.
+It

-It doesn’t have to be “invented.”
-We have found the most deeply
+doesn’t have to be “invented.”
+We have found the most deeply personal

-personal aspirations also tend to be those that are most deeply
+aspirations also tend to be those that are most deeply common,

-important social purpose: being a trusted conduit for the custody
+social purpose: being a trusted conduit for the custody and exchange

-and exchange of value.
-We sometimes joke that what is “deep”
+of value.
+We sometimes joke that what is “deep” for a banker,

-for a banker, is not that deep for the rest of us, but it is
+is not that deep for the rest of us, but it is only a joke.

-only a joke.
-That purpose was deeply centered enough to keep
+That purpose was deeply centered enough to keep more than 20,000

-long after all the participants forgot that it was founded on
+after all the participants forgot that it was founded on a purpose

-a purpose other than making money.
-“Deep” is in the eye of the
+other than making money.
+“Deep” is in the eye of the beholder.

 measure of how deeply a purpose is centered is how much diversity